 Music Theory tests are held in April of each year at Velocity Music Academy.
 Teachers at Velocity will prepare each student who wants to participate in the take home test.

 Students may participate in our fall ADMTA festivals, a Spring Gold Cup NFMC festival in San Marcos, and The Music Development Program in May of each year.
 Other festivals and competitions are available in the Austin and surrounding areas for interested students.

-All private students may pay an annual recital fee when they reserve their spot for fall lessons.
-If you start lessons in the Spring, recital fees are prorated at 50%.
-Annual recital fees are $60 per student, or $90 per family (2 or more students per family enrolled).
-This recital fee covers all recital expenses.
-Even if you choose not to participate in recitals, you must still pay this annual fee.
-Group class students do not pay a recital fee, and will have an end of semester celebration during their class time.
+All private students pay an annual activities/recital fee when they reserve their spot for fall lessons.
+If you start lessons in the Spring, the activities/recital fee is prorated at 50%.
+Annual activities/recital fees are $60 per student, or $90 per family (2 or more students per family enrolled).
+This fee covers all recital expenses, awards, parties, picnics, practice awards, etc. Even if you choose not to participate in recitals or other events, you must still pay this annual fee.
+Group class students do not pay the activities/recital fee, and will have an end of semester celebration during their class time.

 Did you not find an answer to your question?